Study Staff & Therapists

 Rajni is an Ontario registered psychotherapist and art therapist, practicing in mental health for the last 12 years.
 She completed a graduate diploma in Art Therapy followed by a Masters in Counselling Psychology and doctorate in Community Psychology from Wilfrid Laurier University.
 Her research is on how to address and heal from the experiences of racial trauma in therapy, specifically, training/re-training therapists on how to address this.
 Her ongoing research also includes psychedelic therapy and how that can be used to address trauma.
 Her work with clients includes exploring the mind-body connection to heal trauma, discovering how past experiences are connected to the present, unpacking thought patterns, regulating emotions, or learning how our challenges are connected to structural realities that can be oppressive and impact mental health.

-Lebert Lester, MA
+Lebert Lester III, MA

 Treatment Facilitator